CodeYourFuture/curriculum/org-cyf/content/guides/employability/portfolio/creating-a-portfolio-site.md

 weight: 4
 ---

-A personal website allows you to showcase your projects and skills in a personal and attractive way!
+A personal website allows you to showcase your projects and skills in a personal and attractive way.
 It is also a fun project that keeps you practicing your skills and demonstrating your creativity.

 When making a personal website approach it like a final project - make a plan and then do sprints to deliver updates.
 Remember - you can continue to add features and iterate once it's live so it will continue to improve as you do!